ogamespec/zanac/Readme.md

 Zanac USA NES ROM was used for decompiling (NES-ZA-USA): https://nescartdb.com/profile/view/258/zanac  (PRG CRC32 = E292AA10)

+Very primitive level of decompilation - I just marked up all procedures in IDA with minimal comments (spent 1 evening) and exported what I got.
+After that I did a little tweaking by hand to make it buildable.
+Mathew Dillon DASM is used to assemble it.

+But now you can at least start somewhere and do your experiments with this brilliant game.

 The cartridge uses the UNROM mapper: 8KByte CHR RAM + 128KByte PRG ROM.
 PRG ROM composition:
 - Bank 0-3: empty (filled by 0)